-Google considers https as one of the most important ranking factor.
-So in case if your website is not secure (https), it will be really hard to get your website raked at the top in search engine result pages.
+Google considers https as one of the most important ranking factors.
+So in case if your website is not secure (https), it will be really hard to get your website ranked at the top in search engine result pages.
 Also, Chrome, the most popular internet browser from Google has started showing “not secure” for the websites not having https.

 Decrease Bounce Rate

 The high bounce rate of a webpage affects webpage ranking in a negative way.
 Bounce rate is calculated when a user clicks a link in search engine result pages and goes to that website, within a few seconds he decides to close that website or hits the back button.
 Google simply assumes that; that page was not the right match for the search query and thus drops the ranking of that web page.